mariadb-corporation/MaxScale/Documentation/Authenticators/PAM-Authenticator.md

 standard MariaDB authentication.
 Authentication to MaxScale itself still uses PAM.
-MaxScale asks the local PAM system if the client username was mapped to another username during authentication, and use the mapped username when logging in to backends.
+MaxScale asks the local PAM system if the client username was mapped to another username during authentication, and use the mapped username when logging into backends.
 Passwords for the mapped users can be given in a file, see `pam_mapped_pw_file` below.
 If passwords are not given, MaxScale will try to authenticate without a password.
 Because of this, normal PAM users and mapped users cannot be used on the same listener.